CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Projected Sensitivity and Precision Reach

-\textbf{Momentum-scan technique.} An additional advantage of the proposed \textbf{Concept~A} is the ability to perform systematic scans across a wide momentum range.
+\paragraph{Momentum-scan technique.} An additional advantage of the proposed \textbf{Concept~A} is the ability to perform systematic scans across a wide momentum range.
 For example, by operating slightly above and below the magic momentum, the residual electric-field effects in $\omega_a$ can be mapped and their functional dependence on momentum characterized.
 The remaining residual $E$-field correction can be canceled by averaging measurements taken at symmetric points above and below the magic momentum.
 This scanning approach enables data-driven suppression of the residual $E$-field uncertainty through model-independent fitting of $\omega_a$ versus momentum.

-\textbf{Alternating $\mu^+$/$\mu^-$ operation.} A unique advantage of HIAF is its ability to deliver high-intensity beams of both positive and negative muons.
-Especially in Phase~2, the required data-taking time per measurement is greatly reduced, which opens the possibility to alternate between $\mu^+$ and $\mu^-$ runs within a practical experimental timeline.
+\paragraph{Alternating $\mu^+$/$\mu^-$ operation.} Especially in Phase~2 (HIAF-U), the required data-taking time per measurement is greatly reduced, which opens the possibility to alternate between $\mu^+$ and $\mu^-$ runs within a practical experimental timeline.
 Such dual-polarity operation offers powerful handles on many systematic effects: differences in magnetic field mapping, detector response, and tracking efficiency between the two charge states can be directly measured, cross-calibrated, with charge-antisymmetric components canceling in a combined analysis.
-It is also instructive to contrast this approach with the alternative technique of alternating clockwise (CW) and counter-clockwise (CCW) beam injection.
-While reversing the injection direction can help suppress certain geometric systematics (e.g., detector alignment or magnetic field geometry), it still employs muons of the same charge and cannot address some charge-dependent systematics: the inherent asymmetry in the detector’s gain response to the decay positrons ($\mu^+$ decay) versus electrons ($\mu^-$ decay).
-The comparison of asymmetries derived from $\mu^+/\mu^-$ operation with those from CW/CCW injection would itself provide a valuable and interesting cross-check.